kheller18/data-structures-algorithms/materials/javascript.md

   + Levels: tree can be broken into levels.
 The root node is at level 0, it's children at 1, and their children at level 2 and so on.
   + Subtree: consists of the root node's chilren, it's children's children and so on.
   + Key-Value: each node in a tree has a value associated with it
-  + Child Nodes: referred to as "left" and "right"
+  + Child Nodes: referred to as "left" and "right".